 Purchasing horses in New Zealand is simple.

 There are a number of buying opportunities at public auction through New Zealand Bloodstock, which operates from the world-class Karaka Sales complex just south of Auckland.
-NZB’s online subsidiary gavelhouse.com is another public auction channel, running monthly thoroughbred auctions online.
-Alternatively, private sales are common within New Zealand.
-Many breeders, owners and trainers prepare horses for success both on the racecourse and in the international marketplace.
+NZB’s online subsidiary gavelhouse.com runs monthly thoroughbred auctions online.
+Alternatively, private sales are common within New Zealand for both untried and proven horses.

 New Zealand Bloodstock is the principal auction house in New Zealand and conducts five sales throughout the year including: